Ransomware: The role of cyber insurance in protecting businesses

 For instance, consider ransomware protection as analogous to a home insurance policy.
 While it may compensate you for any direct losses, you are still expected to invest in security systems such as strong locks or burglar alarms, as well as remember to take basic precautions such as not leaving windows open.

-Indeed, just as is the case with other types of insurance, if an investigation determines your business has been negligent, then a provider won’t pay out.
-What’s more, a growing number of firms are starting to reconsider offering reimbursements for direct ransom payments amid concerns that this will only encourage businesses to pay up – and in turn, lead to more attacks.
+Indeed, just as is the case with other types of insurance, if an investigation determines your business has been negligent the provider won’t pay out.
+What’s more, a growing number of players in the insurance industry are starting to reconsider offering reimbursements for direct ransom payments amid concerns that this will only encourage businesses to pay up – and in turn, lead to more attacks.

 What are the long-term consequences of a ransomware attack?